Course Overview

 Semester One exams: December.
 Semester Two exams: May.

-A range of assessment methods are integrated and assessed throughout the programme.
-These include but are not limited to Flipped learning, simulations and case studies, E-learning materials and virtual machine laboratory exercises, Written and MCQ tests and collaborative activities.
+A range of assessment methods, including continuous assessment, are integrated throughout the programme.
+These include, but are not limited to, flipped learning, simulations and case studies, e-learning materials and virtual machine laboratory exercises, written and MCQ tests and collaborative activities.

 Key Facts